Sale % Sale Holiday sale Sale Sale % Sale Sale Holiday sale Sale Sale % Sale Sale Holiday sale

 AI and machine learning have become game changers in so many different areas of business.
 From logistics to finance to marketing, the possible uses of AI are endless.
 Recently, AI has earned a spotlight in cybersecurity as well.
-Keep reading to learn the main applications of AI and machine learning in cybersecurity as well as some of its advantages and disadvantages.
+Keep reading to learn the main applications of AI and machine learning in cybersecurity and some of its advantages and disadvantages.

 What is AI?